aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-comments/_index.md

 You may want to use comments to provide feedback or communicate with your colleagues when you review presentations.

-To allow you to use comments in PowerPoint presentations, Aspose.Slides for Java provides
+To allow you to use comments in PowerPoint presentations, Aspose.Slides for Node.js via Java provides

 * The [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class, which contains the collections of authors (from the [ICommentAuthorCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ICommentAuthorCollection) interface).
 The authors add comments to slides.
 * The  [ICommentCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ICommentCollection) interface, which contains the collection of comments for individual authors.